Whether creating some brand new website content or updating your existing work, the importance of effective content is often overlooked.

 Although it may seem daunting at first, the good news is writing a website content brief should be a straightforward task, as all communications agencies are looking for the same core information.

-It’s important to spend some time crafting a website brief that is both pragmatic and specific to your company and its needs.
+It’s important to spend some time crafting a content brief that is both pragmatic and specific to your company and its needs.
 Clearly outlining the requirements and objectives of your new site will ensure your agency can deliver an accurate proposal, and ultimately the best end product.

-To help you write an amazing website brief, and to give your agency the best chance of nailing your new site, we’ve created a short guide on what to include.
+To help you write an amazing website content brief, and to give your agency the best chance of nailing your new site, we’ve created a short guide on what to include.

 Most of the information required from a brief falls under these key areas: